-- Storing of ServerView Suite DVD data that is used for installing OSes and Offline Update

-Used in "2.4 Profile Management" and "2.6 Firmware Management."
+Storing of ServerView Suite DVD data that are used for installing OSes and Offline Update Used in "2.4 Profile Management" and "2.6 Firmware Management."

-If the disk space in a repository is not enough, saving the data for Repository Management will be failed.
-Refer to the following and allocate a sufficient disk space to the repository.
+If the disk area in a repository is not enough, this results in a failure to store the various data for Repository Management.
+Refer to the following and allocate a sufficiently large disk area to the repository.